Content studio and content creation

 Let’s start this chapter by installing Content Studio.
 In order to do that, access Applications app, click on the header item "install", search for "content studio" and finally click on the green "install" button.

-If the app was installed successfully, you should now see it listed in XP admin menu on your dashboard.
+If the app was installed successfully, you should now see it listed in XP menu on your dashboard.
 Click on it to visit Content Studio’s homepage.

 After visiting Content Studio for the first time on a fresh sandbox, you’ll be welcomed with the following dialog: